textileio/papers/draft.md

 Delete
 : Members of this role are able to delete Events, which implies access to Log Follow Keys.
-In practice, this means marking an older Event as "deleted".
+In practice, this means creating a new "Tombstone" Event which marks an older Event as "deleted".
+See [@sec:deleting] for additional notes on deleting data.

 A typical Thread-level ACL (see [@lst:AclJson]) can be persisted to a local Event Store as part of the flow described in [@sec:internals].